authlete/authlete-python-django/README.md

 [django-oauth-server][DjangoOAuthServer] is an authorization server implementation which uses this library.
-It implements not only an authorization endpoint and a token endpoint but also a JWK Set endpoint, a configuration endpoint, an introspection endpoint and a revocation endpoint.
+It implements not only an authorization endpoint and a token endpoint but also a JWK Set endpoint, a discovery endpoint, an introspection endpoint and a revocation endpoint.
 [django-resource-server][DjangoResourceServer] is a resource server implementation which also uses this library.
 It supports a [userinfo endpoint][UserInfoEndpoint] defined in [OpenID Connect Core 1.0][OIDCCore] and includes an example of a protected resource endpoint, too.
-Use these reference implementations as a starting point of your own implementations of an authorization server and a resource server.
+Use these sample implementations as a starting point of your own implementations of an authorization server and a resource server.

 License
 -------